Communication-Efficient Federated Learning via Optimal Client Sampling: Background and Related Work

 \paragraph{Optimal sampling of the OU process.} Rate-constrained sampling of stochastic processes has been widely studied in literature, primarily in the context of communications and control \citep{imer2005optimal, bommannavar2008optimal,nayyar2013optimal,rabi2012adaptive,Nar2014SamplingMulti,sun2017remote,ornee2019sampling, guo2020optimal}.
-In \citep{imer2005optimal, bommannavar2008optimal}, this problem is studied for random i.i.d. sequences and Gauss-Markov processes; Nayyar et al. \cite{nayyar2013optimal} present a similar study in the scenario where the nodes of a sensor network collaboratively estimate environment while operating under energy constraints that limit the amount of information sensors can transmit to a central processor.
-Rabi et al. \cite{rabi2012adaptive} study linear diffusion processes and formulate sampling as a stopping time problem; Nar et al. \cite{Nar2014SamplingMulti} extend the results to multidimensional problems.
+In \citep{imer2005optimal, bommannavar2008optimal}, this problem is studied for random i.i.d. sequences and Gauss-Markov processes; \citet{nayyar2013optimal} present a similar study in the scenario where the nodes of a sensor network collaboratively estimate environment while operating under energy constraints that limit the amount of information sensors can transmit to a central processor. \citet{rabi2012adaptive} study linear diffusion processes and formulate sampling as a stopping time problem; \citet{Nar2014SamplingMulti} extend these results to multidimensional problems.

 The setting where samples are observed locally (by nodes/clients) but used for estimation only if communicated to the central processor is studied in \citep{sun2017remote, ornee2019sampling}.
-As shown there, thresholding the increase in signal magnitude is an optimal sampling policy for estimating parameters of an OU process.
-An extension of these results to a larger class of continuous Markov processes with regularity conditions is reported in \cite{guo2020optimal}.
+As shown there, thresholding the signal magnitude increment is an optimal sampling policy for estimating parameters of an OU process.
+An extension of these results to a larger class of continuous Markov processes with regularity conditions is considered in \cite{guo2020optimal}.

-\paragraph{Connection between OU processes and SGD.} Recently, \cite{blanc2019implicit, wang2017asymptotic, li2018statistical,mandt2016variational} have studied SGD in various settings by leveraging stochastic differential equations.
-Mandt et al. \cite{mandt2016variational} model SGD as an OU process and leverage its properties to derive the optimal model parameters.
-Wang et al. \cite{wang2017asymptotic} investigate asymptotic behaviour of descent algorithms through stochastic processes modeling.
-Li et al. \cite{li2018statistical} show that SGD can be used for statistical inference, demonstrating that the average of SGD sequences can be approximated by an OU process.
-Blanc et al. \cite{blanc2019implicit} show that when learning a neural network with SGD and independent label noise, the dynamics of weight updates can intuitively be thought of as an OU process.
+\paragraph{Connection between OU processes and SGD.} Recently, \citet{blanc2019implicit, wang2017asymptotic, li2018statistical,mandt2016variational} have studied SGD in various settings by relying on stochastic differential equation models. \citet{mandt2016variational} model SGD as an OU process and leverage its properties to derive optimal model parameters. \citet{wang2017asymptotic} investigates asymptotic behaviour of descent algorithms using stochastic process models. \citet{li2018statistical} show that SGD can be used for statistical inference and demonstrate that the average of SGD sequences can be approximated by an OU process. \citet{blanc2019implicit} show that when learning a neural network with SGD and independent label noise, the dynamics of weight updates can be interpreted as an OU process.
+This connection is formalized in the next section.